Negation and partial axiomatizations of dependence and independence logic revisited: Introduction

-Regarding the first problem, ``negation'', which is usually a desirable connective for a logic, turns out to be a tricky connective in the context of team semantics.
-The negation that dependence and independence logic inherit from first-order logic (denoted by $\neg$) is a type of ``syntactic negation", in the sense that in order to compute the meaning of the formula $\neg\phi$, the negation $\neg$ has to be brought to the very front of atomic formulas by applying De Morgen's laws and the double negation law.
-It was proved that this negation $\neg$ is actually not a semantic operator \cite{Negation_D_KV}, meaning that that $\phi$ and $\psi$ are semantically equivalent does not necessarily imply that $\neg\phi$ and $\neg\psi$ are semantically equivalent.
-The \emph{classical (contradictory) negation} (denoted by $\sim$ in the literature), on the other hand, is a semantic operator.
-Since the $\Sigma^1_1$ fragment of second-order logic is not closed under classical negation, neither dependence nor independence logic is closed under classical negation.
-Dependence logic extended with the classical negation $\sim$ is called \emph{team logic} in the literature, and it has the same expressive power as full second-order logic (see \cite{Van07dl} and \cite{KontinenNurmi2011}).
+Regarding the first problem, ``negation'', being usually a desirable connective for a logic, turns out to be a tricky connective in the context of team semantics.
+The negation that dependence and independence logic inherit from first-order logic (denoted by $\neg$) is a type of ``syntactic negation", in the sense that in order to compute the meaning of the formula $\neg\phi$, the negation $\neg$ has to be brought to the very front of the atomic formulas by applying De Morgen's laws and the double negation law.
+It was proved that this negation $\neg$ is actually not a semantic operator \cite{Negation_D_KV}, meaning that the semantic equivalence of $\phi$ and $\psi$ does not necessarily imply that $\neg\phi$ and $\neg\psi$ are semantically equivalent.
+The \emph{classical (contradictory) negation} (denoted by $\sim$ in the literature), on the other hand, is indeed a semantic operator.
+Whereas, neither dependence nor independence logic is closed under classical negation, as the $\Sigma^1_1$ fragment of second-order logic is not.
+Dependence logic extended with the classical negation $\sim$ is called \emph{team logic} in the literature, and it was proved \cite{KontinenNurmi2011} to have the same expressive power as full second-order logic.